If you came to our house during dinner time a few years ago, you’d see me reminding my kids to “sit down in the chair” several times.

 Don’t feel like you have to battle with your kids over food when nature will do all the work for you.

-Just yesterday my son was so hungry at dinnertime, he devoured a whole tomato like it was a juicy apple.
+At a turning point a few years ago, my son was so hungry at dinnertime, he devoured a whole tomato like it was a juicy apple.
 I didn’t have to negotiate with him to make a healthy choice.

 Here’s the crazy part…